IRAN Tour Packages | Bishapur city was one of ancient cities of Sasanied era and the king of Sasanied built this city 266 AD by Shapur King.

-Formerly, this ancient city was connected on the one hand to the cities of Firouzabad and Estakhr, two important ancient cities, and on the other hand, to Mesopotamia, Susa and the Sassanid capital, Ctesiphon.
+Formerly, Bishapur was on they way to connect Firouzabad and Estakhr on the one hand, and Mesopotamia, Susa and the Sassanid capital, Ctesiphon on the other hand.
 This combined with the geographical location of this city, with waterways to the high seas, attracted the attention of Shapour I, Sasanian emperor, who ordered the Roman army prisoner to turn it into a metropolis rivaling Antioch.

-The construction of Bishapur was ordered by the Sasanian king Shapur I (r.241-272), but it was built by Roman POWs, captured after the defeat of the Roman emperor Valerian in 260.
+The Sasanian king Shapur I (r.241-272), ordered to build the construction of Bishapur city; but it was built by Roman POWs, captured after the defeat of the Roman emperor Valerian in 260.

 Although some of its monuments, like the so-called Temple of Anahita, are distinctly Iranian, many other aspects of Bishapur’s architecture look Roman and do not belong to Iranian building traditions.

 An example is what specialists call the “Hippodamian street plan”, which means that the city looks like a gridiron.
 Another “Roman” aspect is the use of mosaics in the palace.
 Under the impetus of the Roman craftsmen sent by Philip the Arab as part of the peace treaty signed in 244, the new plan given to this Parthian city turned it into a patchwork of various architectural styles, from Roman to Sassanid, through the Achaemenid Parthian style and Mesopotamian influences.